jenkinsci/jenkinsfile-runner/DOCKER.md

 docker run --rm -v $PWD/test:/workspace jenkinsfile-runner:my-production-jenkins
 ```

-In same cases you can be interested in passing extra options.
+In same cases you may be interested in passing extra options.
-It can be done passing the `JAVA_OPTS` environment variable.
+Use the `JAVA_OPTS` environment variable to do that.

 ```bash
 docker run --rm -e JAVA_OPTS="-Xms 256m" -v $PWD/test:/workspace jenkinsfile-runner:my-production-jenkins